-Vaccinations that a person receives after being exposed to rabies are called postexposure prophylaxis (prevention).
-The decision of whether to administer postexposure prophylaxis should be between a person and his or her physician.
+Immunizing products that a person receives after potentially being exposed to rabies are called postexposure prophylaxis (frequently abbreviated as PEP).
+The decision of whether to administer PEP should be between a person and his or her physician.
 If the exposure victim has not been previously vaccinated against rabies, he or she will need to be treated with two types of products given by injection: